 These keto waffles are perfect for the freezer too.
 So make a double or triple batch and make meal prep easy for the week.
 They are light and fluffy and perfect served with berries and cream.

 3: Blueberry Paleo pancakes

 These easy coconut flour pancakes are prefect for those who want a dairy-free breakfast.
 Serve with whipped coconut cream and blueberries.

 4: Coconut flour bread recipe

-You don't have to stop eating sandwiches on the keto diet, you just have to eat them with a low-carb bread.
+You don't have to stop eating sandwiches on the keto diet, you just have to eat them with a low-carb bread or crepes.
 This coconut flour bread only has 1.7g net carbs in each slice.
 It slices just like a typical bread and it is sturdy enough to be toasted in a toaster.

 Optionally, sprinkle some flax and chia seeds on top of the bread.
 They give it more protein and fibre and adds a satisfying crunch to each bite.

 5: Keto mozzarella bagels (coconut flour or almond flour)